 George Wright was a Hall of Fame baseball player who played for the Cincinnati and Boston Red Stockings in the 1800's.
 After his baseball career, Wright became prominent in the Boston community through Wright and Ditson Sporting Goods, which imported and sold golf clubs in the Boston area and helped in the development of Boston's Franklin Park Golf Course in 1890.
 The legendary Francis Ouimet was once an employee of Wright and Ditson Sporting Goods.

-In the later stages of his life, George Wright continued to champion the growth of golf in Boston and donated 156 acres (formerly known as the former Grew estate) in the Hyde Park section of Boston, for Boston's second municipal course.
+In the later stages of his life, George Wright continued to champion the growth of golf in Boston.

 Building the Course